CUHK-ARISE/MAS-Resilience/README.md

                Zixi Chen and
                Wenxuan Wang and
                Youliang Yuan and
-               Maarten Sap and
+               Michael R. Lyu and
-               Michael R. Lyu},
+               Maarten Sap},
-  title     = {On the Resilience of Multi-Agent Systems with Malicious Agents}, journal   = {arXiv Preprint: 2408.00989}, year      = {2024}
+  title     = {On the Resilience of LLM-Based Multi-Agent Collaboration with Faulty Agents}, journal   = {arXiv Preprint: 2408.00989}, year      = {2024}
 }